petersolimine/imessage-embedder/readme.md

-# imessage-embedder

-The goal of this project is to pull all your imessages from Mac automatically so that you can do fun stuff with them as embeddings.

-This only works on Mac.

-## Usage

-1. First and foremost, you need to give Terminal access to your imessages.
-Follow the steps below:

-As of macOS Mojave, you may need to give your terminal "Full Disk Access" in order to allow Python (terminal, jupyter) to access the iMessage database.

-    1. Open System Preferences.
-    2. Go to Security & Privacy.
-    3. Select the Privacy tab.
-    4. Scroll down in the list and click on Full Disk Access.
-    5. Click the lock in the bottom left to make changes.
-Enter your password when prompted.
-    6. Click the '+' button to add an application, then navigate to your terminal application (usually located in /Applications/Utilities/).
-    7. Close the System Preferences.
-    8. Quit and reopen
-    9. After granting Full Disk Access to your terminal, rerun script.
-    * if you are using the VSCode embedded terminal, you will need to grant access to the VSCode app, not the terminal.

-2. Install packages
-   `pip install -r requirements.txt`

-3. Now we pull our text messages and use Chroma to create and store embeddings

-   `python src/embed_messages.py`

-This might take a few minutes, just let it cook.

-\*optional: you can also stitch together and embed full conversation threads, like so:

-`python src/embed_conversations.py`

-Nice!
-Now, here are a few fun things you can do with your imessage embeddings:

-### 1. Semantic search queries against your message or conversation history

-try it out: `python src/query.py`

-### 2. Cluster your imessage history

-try it out: `python src/cluster.py`
+# iMessage Embedder :iphone::rocket:

+Welcome to the iMessage Embedder project!
+We provide an intuitive way for you to extract your iMessages from a Mac and convert them into 'embeddings' - mathematical representations of data.
+Leveraging these embeddings, you can perform some fascinating operations on your message data and gain insights you never thought possible.

+_**Note:** This only works on macOS._

+---

+## :wrench: Getting Started

+Here are the steps you need to follow to get this tool up and running:

+### Step 1: Give Terminal Access to Your iMessages

+**Important:** As of macOS Mojave, you will need to grant your Terminal "Full Disk Access".
+This allows Python to interact with your iMessage database.
+Please follow the steps below to grant this access:

+1. Open your **System Preferences**.
+2. Navigate to **Security & Privacy**.
+3. Select the **Privacy** tab.
+4. Scroll down in the list and click on **Full Disk Access**.
+5. Click the lock in the bottom left to allow changes.
+You'll be prompted to enter your password.
+6. Click the '+' button to add an application.
+You should locate your Terminal application, usually found in `/Applications/Utilities/`.
+7. Close the **System Preferences**.
+8. Quit and reopen your Terminal.
+9. After granting Full Disk Access to your Terminal, rerun the script.
+   - _**Note:** If you're using the VSCode embedded terminal, you'll need to grant access to the VSCode app, not the Terminal._

+### Step 2: Install Required Packages

+Run the following command in your Terminal to install the required Python packages:

+replaceme
+pip install -r requirements.txt replaceme

+### Step 3: Pull Your iMessages and Create Embeddings

+Execute the following command:

+replaceme
+python src/embed_messages.py
+replaceme

+This might take a few minutes, so hang tight and let the script do its work.

+_**Optional:** If you'd like to stitch together and embed full conversation threads, use this command:_

+replaceme
+python src/embed_conversations.py
+replaceme

+---

+## :tada: Let's Have Some Fun With Your iMessage Embeddings

+Now that you have your iMessage embeddings, here are a few fun and interactive things you can do:

+### 1. Semantic Search Queries Against Your Message or Conversation History

+Try out this feature using the following command:

+replaceme
+python src/query.py
+replaceme

+### 2. Cluster Your iMessage History

+Group your messages based on patterns and themes:

+replaceme
+python src/cluster.py
+replaceme

 <details>
 <summary>
-A note on clustering:
+Click here for more details on clustering:
 </summary>

-The aim of this clustering is to discover patterns and structure within imessage history, for instance grouping similar messages together and identifying key themes within groups.
-Here's the process:
+This clustering process is designed to discover patterns and structure within your iMessage history.
+Here's a brief overview:

-Clustering: Messages & embeddngs are loaded from chroma, and the embeddings are used to perform dimensionality reduction and clustering.
+- **Clustering:** Messages and their embeddings are loaded from Chroma, which are then used for dimensionality reduction and clustering.

-Cluster Analysis: Each unique cluster is analyzed individually.
-This involves keyword extraction (using TF-IDF vectorization) to find the most important words for each cluster, and topic modeling (using LDA) to identify the key themes within the cluster.
+- **Cluster Analysis:** Each unique cluster is individually analyzed, involving keyword extraction (using TF-IDF vectorization) to pinpoint the most significant words for each cluster, and topic modeling (using LDA) to identify the key themes within the cluster.

-Cluster Representatives: For each cluster, a representative message (or set of messages) is identified.
-This is typically the message(s) that is/are closest to the geometric center of the cluster.
-This representative can provide a snapshot of what the messages in the cluster are like.
+- **Cluster Representatives:** A representative message or set of messages is identified for each cluster, typically the one(s) closest to the geometric center of the cluster.
+This representative provides an overview of what the messages in the cluster look like.

-Visualization: I made an effort to visualize this data so that the structure can be understand at a glance.
-Different visualizations are offered depending how much data has been embedded.
-4 options are available for labeling:
+- **Visualization:** We've made an effort to visualize this data so you can grasp the structure at a glance.
+Different visualizations are offered depending on how much data has been embedded.
+Four options are available for labeling:

 Viewing clusters without labels,
 With representative labels,